websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

    The user that generated the app password must use their username for the ``LCP_CI_SCM_USERNAME`` environment variable.
 ```

+## Checking Branch Types and Prefixes

+In order for DXP Cloud to be able to properly link to your branches, you must provide it with a complete list of the branch prefixes in use in your repository.
+Each of the branch types used in your repository has its own prefix, which is defined in the repository's settings.

+On https://bitbucket.org, click _Repository settings_ &rarr; _Branching model_ from the menu on the left.
+This brings you to the _Branching model_ page, where the prefix for each of your branches is listed.
+Take note of each of these prefixes to add them to the `LCP_CI_SCM_BITBUCKET_BRANCH_PREFIXES` CI environment variable.

 ## Connecting BitBucket to Your Jenkins service

 Lastly, set environment variables in the Jenkins service's to point to your new repository: